 The tagline for the product is “More Strength, Rapid Anchorage, Faster Set Up!” and that sums these gazebo weights up better than I ever could.

-If you're in a windy part of Britain, spend the extra and get these for peace of mind.
+If you’re in a windy part of Britain and have extreme weather conditions, spend the extra and get these for peace of mind.
+These also work great as pergola weights too where heavy-duty approaches are required.

 Pro tip: They are stackable.
 If you’re particularly concerned, invest in more quantity for more anchoring.